BlackRock: Lack of diversity, independence drove critical board votes

-BOSTON/LONDON, July 20 (Reuters) - Top asset manager BlackRock (BLK.N) said on Tuesday it voted against 10% of company directors this year, up from 8.5% last year, as part of a more muscular approach to corporate governance.
+BOSTON/LONDON (Reuters) - Top asset manager BlackRock said on Tuesday it voted against 10% of company directors this year, up from 8.5% last year, as part of a more muscular approach to corporate governance.

 BlackRock gave the breakdown in its quarterly stewardship report, citing issues like a lack of boardroom diversity or director independence.